-Though the deadline for applications for the Government’s CBILS loan scheme has been extended to 30th November 2020, there are still many small businesses that have yet to take advantage of the scheme.
+Today, the Government announced a further extension to the Coronavirus Business Interruption Loan Scheme (CBILS).
+While the scheme is now due to end 31st March 2021, there are still many small businesses that have yet to take advantage of the scheme.
 Having spoken with thousands of businesses, we’ve noticed there are some common misconceptions about the CBILS scheme, so here, we help you separate the fact from the fiction.

 While Government grants are available to some self-employed individuals, the Coronavirus Business Interruption Loan Scheme (CBILS) is a Government loan scheme, not a grant.
 This is the result of some confusion regarding the 80% Government guarantee that CBILS loans offer, however this guarantee is only for the provider, and not the business.
 Business owners that take out a CBILS loan are still liable to repay 100% of the loan.